Lemonszz/Biome-Makeover-Docs/content/notes/block/willowing_branches.md

 Willowing Branches are generated as part of [Willow Trees](notes/generation/willow).

-They can be harvested with shears.
+They can be harvested with Shears.

-Willowing Branches can be placed in columns of 3 and may be waterlogged.
+Willowing Branches will grow downwards and can be grown with Bonemeal.

+Using Shears on the head of the branch will stop it from growing any further downwards.